-You will be able to calculate how much you should ideally weigh for your height, the medical complications of being obese, and what the doctors, like me, at K Health recommend as the best and safest ways to lose weight, if needed.
+After reading this guide, you will understand how to calculate your ideal weight based on your height, the medical complications of being obese, and what the doctors, like me, at K Health recommend as the best and safest ways to lose weight, if needed.

-You might be asking, ‘what is considered overweight?’ or ‘what is obesity?’
-The overweight and obesity definition is, “abnormal or excessive body fat accumulation that presents a risk to health.”
+You might be asking yourself what “overweight” and “obese” mean.
+While both terms generally refer to excess body fat that can negatively affect your health, they are not interchangeable.
 Having a certain amount of body fat is necessary for storing energy, heat insulation, shock absorption, and other functions.

-However, when you have an excess amount of body fat, you are considered medically overweight or obese.
-In order to determine if you are medically overweight or obese, we use a calculation that gives us a BMI score.
+However, when you have an excessive amount of body fat, you are considered medically overweight or obese.
+In order to determine if you are medically overweight or obese, we use a calculation to determine a BMI score.
+According to the World Health Organization (WHO), overweight in adults is defined as a BMI greater than or equal to 25, and obesity in adults is a BMI greater than or equal to 30.

 Body Mass Index (BMI)